This website is brought to you by Lebec Briards. These links will be working soon. Thanks for your patience!

 Grooming sounds easy - just brush!
 OTOH, it looks very intimidating - all that coat on the Briards you've seen pictures of.
 The reality is in the middle - more than just brushing, less than what the Westminster Kennel Club winner goes through.

 Grooming starts with training as a puppy.
 Long before they NEED grooming, they have to be used to grooming.
-On the floor, on the table, it starts with a gentle use of a brush, with lots of rewards.
+It starts with a gentle use of a brush, with lots of rewards.
 Gradually increase the time spent brushing, and be sure you decide when to stop, not the puppy.
 Most will eventually lay down and relax.
 If necessary, get the puppy used to being picked up and placed on it's side.

 Grooming is much easier and more effective if the dog is laying down.
 Once the dog is comfortable laying down and being brushed, add the comb.
 And play with the toes!
 Someone is going to have to trim those nails, and handling the feet from day one makes that much easier.